SMART Recovery

 How Does SMART Recovery Differ from 12-Step Programs?

-SMART Recovery was created as an alternative to 12-step programs (i.e., Alcoholics Anonymous).
+SMART Recovery was developed as an alternative to traditional 12-step programs like Alcoholics Anonymous.

-Both communities are volunteer-run non-profit organizations and can provide a fantastic recovery community for anyone recovering from addiction.
+Both approaches can be effective, and some people choose to explore both to find what works best for them.
 If you aren’t sure which one is right for you, there’s no harm in attending meetings from both programs until you decide.

 SMART Recovery 4-Point Program